hdykokd/obsidian-vertical-tabs-view/README.md

 ## Features

-- Provides a vertical view of tabs you open and recently accessed
+- Provides a vertical view of tabs you open
-- (Not Implemented): Provides a vertical view of tabs recently accessed

 ## Installation